stfc/PSyclone/doc/developer_guide/developers.rst

 This implementation gives the behaviour one would expect from standard inheritance rules.
-For example, if a `kernelschedule` method is implemented in the backend and a `GOKernelSchedule` is found then a `gokernelschedule` method is first tried which fails, then a `kernelschedule` method is called which succeeds.
-Therefore all subclasses of `KernelSchedule` will call the `kernelschedule` method (if a method particular to them has not been added).
+For example, if a `kernelschedule` method is implemented in the back-end and a `GOKernelSchedule` is found then a `gokernelschedule` method is first tried which fails, then a `kernelschedule` method is called which succeeds.
+Therefore all subclasses of `KernelSchedule` will call the `kernelschedule` method (if their particular specialisation has not been added).

-One example of the power of this approach makes use of the fact that all PSyIR nodes have `Node` as a subclass.
+One example of the power of this approach makes use of the fact that all PSyIR nodes have `Node` as a parent class.
 Therefore, some base functionality can be added there and all nodes that do not have a specific method implemented will call this.
 To see the class hierarchy, the following code can be written: